itskipronoh/house-prices-with-regression-algorithm-and-sklearn/README.md

-## house Prices with regression algorithm and sklearn
+## house Prices with Regression algorithm and sklearn